gravi-ctrl/homelab-blueprint/README.md

     > git clone git@github.com:gravi-ctrl/server-scripts.git ~/scripts
     > find ~/scripts -type f -name "*.sh" -exec chmod +x {} +
     > ```
-    > You'll need to restore the SSH keys for the server manually, and copy the `.env.example` files to `.env` and add the secrets manually from the PWM.
+    > Then you'll need to restore the SSH keys for the server, copy the `.env.example` files to `.env` and add the secrets manually, both can be done from the PWM.

 3.  **Re-link Git and pull the latest code** (backup excludes `.git/`, so we re-initialize it.
 Your `.env` secrets from the backup are in `.gitignore` and won't be touched):
     ```bash